java2509/Stock_Analysis/README.md

 ### Summary
 ##### What are the advantages or disadvantages of refactoring code?
+- An advantage of refactoring code is that there is better readablity, the code is clean and much easier to comprehend.
+The time to run the code has also reduced by

 ##### How do these pros and cons apply to refactoring the original VBA script?